sau114/skillfactory_rds/module_final/README.md

 ## skillfactory_rds / module_final

-*Topic*: Anomaly detection for multi-sensor industrial process.
+*Topic*: Anomaly detection for industrial process.

-*Target*:
+*Target*: Explore various methods of online anomaly detection for industrial production processes.
+Compare methods with each other for different datasets for the selected metric.

 *Content*:
 1. **00-rdata-to-csv** - converting RData from TEP Harvard dataset to CSV, splitting by run and fault-type.
 To work correctly, need to run it as a script in a virtual python environment (not in jupyter or pycharm).